-The College has considerable reliance on continued Government funding through the further education sector funding bodies and through HEFCE.
-In 2016/17, approximately 91% of the College's revenue was ultimately public funded and this level of requirement is expected to continue.
+The College has considerable reliance on continued Government funding through the Education & Skills Funding Agency (ESFA) and through the Office for Students (OfS).
+In 2018-19, approximately 90% of the College's revenue was ultimately public funded and this level of requirement is expected to continue.
 There are can be no assurance that Government policy or practice will remain the same or that public funding will continue at the same levels or on the same terms.

-The College is aware of several issues which may impact on future funding:
+The College is aware of several issues which may impact on future funding